Temporal Answer Set Programming: Related Work

 Other AI areas where temporal logic has been successfully applied are, for instance, Multi Agent Systems (MAS) and Ontologies.
 In the case of MAS, a prominent example is the system Concurrent \texttt{MetateM}~\cite{fisher94a}, a language using \LTL\ operators that exploits Gabbay's separation theorem~\cite{gabbay87a} asserting that \LTL\ descriptions can be reduced to a set of implications with the form ``\emph{past} $\to$ \emph{future}.''
 Note that we also exploited this past-future form in \telingo\ and our Theorem~\ref{thm:normalform:pc}.
 The main difference between \texttt{MetateM} and temporal ASP, however, is that the former relies on monotonic \LTL, so it does not allow for closed world reasoning, defaults or induction.
 On the other hand, \texttt{MetateM} incorporates high level constructs for agents specification and message passing that are not present in \telingo.

-Finally, in the case of \LTL\ in Ontologies, the combination of Description Logics (DL)~\cite{DLHandbook} with temporal patterns is an important field of knowledge representation that has been widely studied in the literature (see, for instance, the surveys~\cite{artfra00a,artfra01a,luwoza08a}).
+Finally, in the case of \LTL\ in Ontologies, the combination of Description Logics~\cite{DLHandbook} with temporal patterns is an important field of knowledge representation that has been widely studied in the literature (see, for instance, the surveys by~\citeN{artfra00a}, \citeN{artfra05a} and~\citeN{luwoza08a}).
 However, as happened in the MAS case, the result of these combinations are also monotonic.
-Combining ontological reasoning and logic programming has also been extensively studied, being perhaps the ASP extension called \emph{Hybrid Knowledge Bases}~\cite{brpepova10a} the closest one to our approach, as it is based on Quantified Equilibrium Logic.
+Combining ontological reasoning and logic programming has also been extensively studied, with the ASP extension called \emph{Hybrid Knowledge Bases}~\cite{brpepova10a} being perhaps the closest one to our approach, as it is based on Quantified Equilibrium Logic.
 In a preliminary work, \citeN{cabsch19a} presented a combination of hybrid knowledge bases with the temporal ontology framework ALC-\LTL\ by~\citeN{baghlu08a}.
 This allowed the use of temporal ontological axioms in temporal logic programs, but no implementation has been made so far.